 Later that year, Kris would enter two venerable jazz academies: First Hall High School in West Hartford CT, known for nurturing many great jazz musicians, (among them Brad Mehldau and Joel Frahm) and then the Artists Collective in Hartford, where all the arts of the African Diaspora were celebrated and taught under founder Jackie Mclean.
 It was Allenʼs fortune to come under the tutelage of the great Mclean, one of the foremost alto saxophonists in jazz history.
 Mclean would school Allen in the finer points of blues and bebop language, composition and arranging, and would provide the encouragement and inspiration that propelled the young musician into making jazz music a vocation and lifelong pursuit.

-Graduation from Hartt saw Allen moving to New York (with a detour to Tokyo) and diving into a thriving performing career.
+Graduation from Hartt saw Allen moving to New York and diving into a thriving performing career.
 He began a long association with Kendrick Oliverʼs New Life Orchestra, and played regularly with the Curtis Brothers and Insight, as well as with vocalist Shawnn Monteiro.
 He also fronted several different groups of his own, and began to develop a mature voice as a composer and bandleader.

 In 1999, Kris also began a career as an educator when he was hand picked by Jackie Mclean to teach saxophone and ensembles at the Hartt school.
 Kris went on to hold positions at Trinity College, Southern Connecticut State University and the Greater Hartford Academy of the Arts.
 He is presently the Lyell B.Clay Artist in Residence in Jazz at Williams College, a position he started in 2013.
 He has also been a teaching artist for the Litchfield Jazz Festival since 2001.